section-engineering-education/engineering-education/articles/react-native-firebase-google-authentication/index.md

 Now, that we have initialized the Google SDK, let's work on authenticating the user.

-In the starter code, I've set up a function called `onGoogleButtonPress` in *App.js* file.
-This function in passed down to the *Authentication* screen as a prop, and then, it is set as the `onPress` property of the Google Sign-in button.
+In the starter code, I've set up a function called `onGoogleButtonPress` in the *App.js* file.
+This function is passed down to the *Authentication* screen as a prop, and then, it is set as the `onPress` property of the Google Sign-in button.
 Thus, this function in the *App.js* file will be called when the Google sign-in button is pressed by the user.

 Let's write the code to sign-in the user in the `onGoogleButtonPress` function.